Internal Tools Development

 Manual copy-paste between sheets.
 Data lives in one spreadsheet but is needed in another.
 Someone copies it across.
 They forget one week.
 Now two systems disagree, and a customer gets the wrong delivery date.

 These are not theoretical problems.
 They are the specific, recurring patterns that signal a business has outgrown its spreadsheets.
 The spreadsheet stage is healthy and necessary.
 Staying in it too long is expensive.
+We cover the practical process of moving from spreadsheets to structured systems in our guide to spreadsheet migration.

 Common internal tool types